henkvancann/nodlqa/Q-and-A.md

 : – Segregated Witness – or SegWit in short – reduced the transaction data’s size to allow for faster transactions, better scalability and decreased fees.
 Native SegWit (bech32) enhanced this even further and includes even lower fees.
 Not all exchanges and wallet providers support sending Bitcoin to a Native SegWit address yet, which is why you are presented both options in Ledger Live.
 Transactions between all 3 address types are possible
 ##### SSH
 : Secure Shell (SSH) is a cryptographic network protocol for operating network services securely over an unsecured network.[1]
 Typical applications include remote command-line, login, and remote command execution, but any network service can be secured with SSH.
-##### Standup app
-: is a personal one-click Mac OS installer for Bitcoin Core and Tor that will present a QuickConnect QR code that can be used to pair mobile wallets for remote use over Tor V3.
-[Read more](https://github.com/BlockchainCommons/GordianSystem)
 ##### satoshi
 : 0.000000001 BTC.
 A satoshi is the smallest unit of a bitcoin, equivalent to 100 millionth of a bitcoin.
 ##### signed raw transaction